PradheepShrinivasan/PradheepShrinivasan.github.io/Link.md

 ## Jekyll

 1. Getting comments, Analytics,  working with jekyll [here](http://joshualande.com/jekyll-github-pages-poole/)
 2. The blog markup of jekyll is redcarpet that git also uses.
 So all markup can be found in git site [here] (https://help.github.com/articles/github-flavored-markdown/)

+##Git

+###Learning git
+1. Udacity has a good course on getting started with git
+2. If you want to become an expert with handson excercises by using git look [here] ()

+### Configuring git
+1. I used this configuration from the udacity to configure git [Link] (https://www.udacity.com/course/viewer#!/c-ud775/l-2980038599/m-3341718587)